 - 2. Definitions.
-For the purposes of these rules the following definitions shall apply - a.
-"Alumnus of the University" shall mean any person who has been awarded a baccalaureate degree or a graduate or professional degree from the University of Nebraska. - b.
-"Child of an alumnus" shall mean any person who is a natural born child or legally adopted child of an alumnus of the University. - 3.
+For the purposes of these rules the following definitions shall apply - a) "Alumnus of the University" shall mean any person who has been awarded a baccalaureate degree or a graduate or professional degree from the University of Nebraska. - b) "Child of an alumnus" shall mean any person who is a natural born child or legally adopted child of an alumnus of the University. - 3.
 Waiver of Undergraduate Nonresident Tuition for Children of Alumni

 The nonresident portion of tuition may be fully or partially waived for any new undergraduate nonresident student of the University who is a child of an alumnus and who meets the eligibility standards established for each campus.
-Each campus chancellor is authorized to develop a Legacy Remissions Program, subject to the following minimum standards.
+Each campus chancellor is authorized to develop a Legacy Scholarship Program, subject to the following minimum standards.

-- a.
-A student entering the University from high school must either (i) rank in the upper onethird of his or her graduating class in high school, or (ii) have achieved a cumulative high school grade point average (GPA) of 3.00 or higher, or (iii) have earned an ACT composite score of 24 or higher, or have earned an SAT equivalent total score as determined by the Executive Vice President and Provost. - b.
-A student first entering the University as a transfer student must (i) rank in the upper onethird of his or her graduating class in high school, or (ii) have earned an ACT composite score of 24 or higher, or (iii) have earned an SAT equivalent total score as determined by the Executive Vice President and Provost, and the student must have achieved a cumulative grade point average of 3.0 or better in all undergraduate course work at all institutions of postsecondary education he or she has previously attended
+- (a) A student entering the University from high school must (i) rank in the upper one-third of his or her graduating class in high school, or (ii) have earned an ACT composite score of 24 or higher, or (iii) have earned an SAT total score of 1100 or higher. - (b) A student first entering the University as a transfer student must (i) rank in the upper onethird of his or her graduating class in high school, or (ii) have earned an ACT composite score of 24 or higher, or (iii) have earned an SAT total score of 1100 or higher, and the student must have achieved a cumulative grade point average of 3.0 or better in all undergraduate course work at all institutions of postsecondary education he or she has previously attended

-4. Continuation of Legacy Remissions Program
+4. Continuation of Legacy Scholarship

-Campus-specific rules for awarding Legacy Remissions must include the criteria to be applied in determining eligibility for continuation of the award subsequent to the initial year.
+Campus-specific rules for awarding Legacy Scholarships must include the criteria to be applied in determining eligibility for continuation of the award subsequent to the initial year.